WoodNeck/mxm/README.md

 npm run e2e
 ```

+- Run tests in multiple browsers in parallel.
+- Works with one command out of the box:
+  - Selenium and chromedriver dependencies automatically handled.
+  - Automatically spawns the Selenium server.

 ## Unit tests
 #### Frontend
 We're using [Jest](https://facebook.github.io/jest/) for unit test.
 ```
 npm run unit
 ```

+- Supports ES2015 in test files.
+- Supports all webpack loaders.
+- Easy mock injection.

 #### Backend
 ```